Jhamm1/full-rest-api-test/README.md

 `$ npm install convert-csv-to-json --save`

 #### Install dependencies using the makefile (alternative installation of dependencies)
-Ensure that you're in the root of the repository
+Ensure that you're in the root of the service

 `$ cd full-rest-api-test`